oscdoctest/Qi-Docs/docs/preview.rst

 ##########

 Qi is currently in a closed preview phase.
-During the preview the Qi5service is being made available to a select number of customers to use the service and to provide feedback.
+During the preview the Qi service is being made available to a select number of customers to use the service and to provide feedback.
 Please keep the following in mind during this preview phase: